-Lecturer: Dr Clodagh Downey
+Lecturer: Dr Liam Ó hAisibéil

 The first half of the SG116 module (SG116(A)) will examine evidence for the religious beliefs of the pre-Christian Celts and explore some of the essential elements of Celtic mythology.
 Evidence from Continental Europe, Britain and Ireland will be consulted, from the late centuries BC to the Middle Ages in Ireland.
-This section of the course includes an introduction to some major Irish mythological texts (read in English translation), and to some of the major themes and elements of that mythology, and will engage with a critical approach to analysing these themes and elements as they are found in surviving mythological texts.
+This section of the course includes an introduction to some major Irish mythological texts (read in English translation), and to some of the major themes and elements of that mythology and will engage with a critical approach to analysing these themes and elements as they are found in surviving mythological texts.

-SG116 (B)Irish Folk Belief and CustomLecturer:Dr Liam Ó hAisibéil
+SG116 (B) Irish Folk Belief and Custom Lecturer: Dr Ailbhe Nic Giolla Chomhaill